Elements-Agency/benjaminjyoung/content/story/okay-now/index.md

       total: 30
     - id: 710975182
       name: Original Watercolor Painting

+accolades:
+    - Featured in the 21st Bryn Du Art Show at the Bryn Du Mansion in Granville, Ohio.
+    - Featured in the Stark County Minority Business Association Opening Exhibit hosted at Kirk Schuring Center in Canton, Ohio.
 ---

 Some portraits don’t just depict a person—they hold a moment.
 A breath.
 A lifetime.